PaulYJ/Arduino/Task_List.md

-- [ ] Try connecting sensor to Arduino + Bluetooth
+- [X] Try connecting sensor to Arduino + Bluetooth
 - [ ] Receive and save data
+  - [X] Used BlueTerm to save data on cell phone